mazetoken/mminer/README.md

 - Open Windows Control panel - go to "Programs" - go to "Turn Windows features on or off" - select "Windows Subsystem for Linux" and check the box, click ok and reboot Windows

-- Download and install Debian Linux or Ubuntu 20.4 LTS from Microsoft Store
+- Download and install Ubuntu 20.4 LTS from Microsoft Store

-- Open Linux command line (Start menu - Debian or Ubuntu)
+- Open Linux command line (Start menu - Ubuntu)

 - Setup your username and password

-- In a command line type commands (press enter after every command; commands are the same for Debian or Ubuntu Linux):
+- In a command line type commands:

 `cd /mnt/c`